radzhome/python-word-counter/README.md

  1. Large file, will it finish or crash? (no longer case with py3?)  (run with time -v or /usr/bin/time -l in osx) - See "maximum resident set size"
  1. Numbers - Number word count, 69 x4 , 123 x 3 ..
 Numbers always same case
  1. hyphenated words different from non-hyphenated - not implementing a dictionary so we should not base word boundaries based on definitions.
 If so is call made to api to distinguish the words?
+ 1. Input with file that does not exist, see if error is clear

 ### Typical issues ###

- * Hyphenated words counted as multiple words vs one word, shoudl be one
+ * Hyphenated words counted as multiple words vs one word, should be one
  * Same word different cases or before comma, period, case sensitivity and punctuation
  * Large files, memory issues
- *
+ * Input with non-existent file FileNotFound or invalid file i.e jpeg - UnicodeDecodeError